 “Zăo ān!” she called, surprised to see him up so early, but glad for the opportunity it would give her to talk with him with some measure of privacy.
 “There’s fresh coffee in the pot there on the warmer; cream is in the fridge and sugar is there in that little cup there with a spoon.
 Help yourself.”

 Carver rose and poured himself a cup of coffee.
 He took it straight and black, Cooper noted.
 She put a pair of the buttermilk biscuits on a plate for him, poured on a ladle of gravy, and handed it to him before he could return to the table.
 He took it with a nod of thanks then returned to his seat.
 She watched him eat, satisfied to see him attack the plate with gusto.
 “There’s a pitcher of buttermilk in the fridge, if you like the stuff,” Cooper offered.
 “Butter is on the table in the butter dish.
 We’ve got two goats down in the cargo bay who keep us well supplied.
 I’ve been experimenting with making cheese.”
 She hesitated, wondering if she had begun to babble.
 She wasn’t accustomed to feeling awkward or off-balance, and Carver seemed to inspire both.
 Cooper began to throw ingredients for bread together -- she regularly made a couple of fresh loaves every morning, but this time, the effort felt partly a defensive maneuver, something to give herself to do rather than sit down at the dining table with her newest member of the crew.
 Business.
 Business was a safe topic, and Xenu knew they had enough of it to cover.
-“Breakfast aboard the ship is served up buffet style -- I usually have it ready between 0600 and 0700 hours, and I break it down again around 0900 hours.
+“Breakfast aboard the ship is served up buffet style -- I usually have it ready between 0600 and 0700 hours, and I break it down again after around 0900 hours.
 If anyone missed the meal, I’ll set aside hot plates -- Chang and Halo are both night owls and aren’t usually up in time.
 Lunch is a serve-yourself affair: there’s usually fresh bread and soup of some kind in the crockpot, plus whatever left-overs catch your fancy.
-Dinner is our sit-down meal around 1800 hours.
+Dinner is our sit-down meal at around 1800 hours.
 You’ll have noticed I’ve got a full compliment of crew.”
-Carver was watching her as he ate, obviously listening, but he gave back no signal of response to what he was hearing.
+Carver was watching her as he ate, obviously listening, but he gave back no signal in response to what he was hearing.
 Cooper wondered about that, thinking maybe he was just covering up feeling as off-balance in this as she felt.
 Or maybe that was just wishful thinking on her end.
 “Wages are minimal, I’m afraid to say.
-Profit shares at 3% at the end of each quarter and a 50 credit stipend a month, plus three hots and a cot.
+Profit shares at 3% at the end of each quarter with a 50 credit stipend a month, plus three hots and a cot.
 But there’ll be profit sharing bonuses for crew, once we’ve made a profit.
 Which, looking at the full hold we’ve got downbelow, we just about might see soon.
 We’ve got three pilots,” the captain continued.
 “That’s Sully, Halo and Fatima.
 Sully usually has the 0600 to 1400 hours shift; Halo takes the swing, and Fatima normally takes the night watch starting around 2200 hours.
 Shifts aren’t set in stone, however -- they work it out between them for the most part, based on whatever else is going on that needs attending too.
 Sully serves as my XO and he’s fine, too, at general fix-it jobs.
 Hoss is our mechanic and Chang is our systems man.
 Abby studied law at some fancy Core academy, and she served with the purple-bellies as a combat medic.
 Halo served for the other side, too, as an ambulance pilot.
 Will old allegiances be a problem for you?”
 She watched Carver closely, that question being of some private concern.

 “War’s over with,” Carver replied.
 He was mopping up the last spots of gravy with a last bite of biscuit, his expression so blank the nerves of his face might have been disconnected.
 “I got no interest in continuing to fight it.”

 Carver got up and helped himself to seconds of the biscuits and gravy, and took two extra biscuits to sample the jams with.
-“The ship is owned by Mr. Augustus Van Hooven; the story is that he won the ship at the faro table.
+“The ship is owned by a Mr. Augustus Van Hooven; the story is that he won the ship at the faro table.
 He hired me to run her back in February of this year,” Cooper continued to explain.
 The timer rang and Cooper wiped the flour from her hands.
 She slipped off her stool and moved to take the second tray of biscuits from the oven, balancing mostly on one leg, a practice she had perfected over the past few months in the narrow space of the ship’s galley.
 She put the second tray down to cool and hopped back to her stool.
 “Our home port is the mining camp of New Hope on Deadwood.
 The deal with Van Hooven is that we show up on schedule, twice a year, to pick up a load of his cargo for Persephone.
 In between those two runs, I’m free to chase whatever jobs I want -- Van Hooven only cares that I keep the ship’s nose clean, and bring in some scrap of a profit.
-The hoopleheads who he had contracted out with last failed to do that -- they nearly junked the old girl, and were selling parts of her off for scrap to make ends meet.
+The hoopleheads who he had contracted out with last failed to do that -- they nearly junked the old girl, and were selling parts of her off as scrap to make ends meet.
 Van Hooven got rid of them and asked me to take her on.”

 Carver was still listening as he ate; he was looking at her now with a curious crease between his eyebrows, as if trying to make her story add up.
 “I wound up at a POW re-education camp on Deadwood after the war,” Cooper explained.
 “When the camp closed down, I found myself in the mining camp, along with the rest of flotsam and jetsam.
 I had a medical practice there for a while, but then I got in some trouble with a local crime boss, who burned my place to the ground.
 Van Hooven knew I’d served aboard a Firefly during the war, so he made me the offer.
 We left Deadwood in March, and it’s been three months in the hot seat since.
 It’s ]like playing jazz -- just one off-key improvisation after another,” she said wryly, feeling as though the analogy summed up her experience just about right.
 “You got any questions?” she asked the man.